Calculus Placement Test

 What course(s) might be recommended based on my results on the Placement Test?

 Math 104-Precalculus (full class)/Math 105-Precalculus (half class): One of these courses may be recommended if you need or want to take one of our introductory calculus courses but the test indicates that you do not have a sufficiently strong mathematical foundation to be successful in introductory calculus.
 These courses provide individually customized reviews of high school mathematics topics and foundational concepts needed for introductory calculus.
 MA 104 is a full course that covers more topics in greater depth than MA 105, which is a half course.
-Registration for these courses requires the permission of the instructor.
-To discuss the possibility of taking either the full course MA 104 or the half course MA 105 contact the instructor, Krisan Geary (802.654.2773 or email@example.com).
-These courses do NOT fulfill the LSC Quantitative Reasoning Requirement and should only be taken by students that will subsequently take a calculus course.
+These courses do NOT fulfill the Core Quantitative Reasoning Requirement and should only be taken by students that will subsequently take a calculus course.

 Math 130-Elements of Calculus: A stand-alone one-semester introductory course, MA 130 is designed for students who do not want to take more advanced mathematics courses and who do not plan mathematically-intensive majors but require some basic knowledge about the concepts and applications of calculus.
 The course covers the derivative and integral, along with a variety of applications such as exponential growth, straight-line motion (velocity-acceleration), marginal cost/profit, and optimization.
 Students should generally have completed a pre-calculus course or have the equivalent mathematical experience.
-It is appropriate for many students with majors in Biology and Economics as well as students seeking to satisfy the LSC Quantitative Reasoning Requirement.
+It is appropriate for many students majoring in Biology, Business Administration, Economics, and Environmental Science as well as students seeking satisfy the Core Quantitative Reasoning Requirement.
 Credit will not be given for both MA 130 Elements of Calculus and MA 150 Calculus I. Math 130 Elements of Calculus does not lead into Calculus I, II, or III, so it should not be taken by students who plan to take higher-level mathematics courses.

-Math 150-Calculus I: The first course of the "scientific" calculus sequence, MA 150 covers theory and applications of the derivative and the integral, including the Fundamental Theorem of Calculus, area and volume problems.
+Math 150-Calculus I: The first course of the “scientific” calculus sequence, MA 150 covers theory and applications of the derivative and the integral, including the Fundamental Theorem of Calculus, area and volume problems.
 MA 150 assumes a strong preparation in pre-calculus.
-Specifically, students should be comfortable with the concept of a function, limits, and continuity, as the course begins with derivatives.
-A basic acquaintance with the derivative is helpful, but not necessary.
-It is appropriate for students majoring in Mathematics, Physics, Biochemistry, Chemistry, Computer Science, and Engineering; mathematically inclined students majoring in Biology or Economics; students who may wish to pursue a minor in mathematics, and other students seeking to satisfy the LSC Quantitative Reasoning Requirement.
+It is appropriate for majors in Biochemistry, Chemistry, Computer Science, Engineering, Mathematics, Physics, and Pre-Pharmacy; mathematically inclined students majoring in Biology, Business Administration, Economics, or Environmental Science; students who may wish to purse a minor in mathematics, and other students seeking to satisfy the Core Quantitative Reasoning Requirement.
 Credit will not be given for both MA 130 Elements of Calculus and MA 150 Calculus I.

 Previous Calculus Experience